 Rest day from gym workout out in campus rec center.

 9:30 Respond to emails and phone calls.
 11:00 Teach Honors section of an Introductory Oceanography class (lasts 50 minutes, 6 students).
-12:00 Respond to emails and lunch.
+12:00 Respond to emails and

-1:00
+awit off the beach with the

+lunch.

 Teach regular Introductory Oceanography class (lasts 50 minutes, 250 students).

 2:00

+1:00

 Office hour.
 3:00

 Attend Geoscience faculty or committee meeting.
 Scientists in the department meet to talk about departmental issues every month on Wednesdays for a faculty meeting, or on other Wednesdays for various committee meetings (depending on the need).

 5:00 Take dog for a walk.

+5:30 6:00

+7:30

-5:30 Prepare for evening lecture.
+Prepare for evening lecture.